Candida albicans: Superficial and local infections

 It commonly occurs as a superficial infection on mucous membranes in the mouth or vagina.
 Once in their lives around 75% of women will suffer from vulvovaginal candidiasis (VVC) and about 90% of these infections are caused by C. albicans.
 It may also affect a number of other regions.
 For example, higher prevalence of colonization of C. albicans was reported in young individuals with tongue piercing, in comparison to unpierced matched individuals, but not in healthy young individuals who use intraoral orthodontic acrylic appliances.
 To infect host tissue, the usual unicellular yeast-like form of C. albicans reacts to environmental cues and switches into an invasive, multicellular filamentous form, a phenomenon called dimorphism.
 In addition, an overgrowth infection is considered a superinfection, the term usually applied when an infection becomes opportunistic and very resistant to antifungals.
 It then becomes suppressible by antibiotics.
-The infection is prolonged when the original sensitive strain is replaced by the antibiotic-resistant strain.
+The infection is prolonged when the original sensitive strain is replaced by the antifungal-resistant strain.

 Candidiasis is known to cause gastrointestinal (GI) symptoms particularly in immunocompromised patients or those receiving steroids (e.g. to treat asthma) or antibiotics.
 Recently, there is an emerging literature that an overgrowth of fungus in the small intestine of non-immunocompromised subjects may cause unexplained GI symptoms.
 Small intestinal fungal overgrowth (SIFO) is characterized by the presence of an excessive number of fungal organisms in the small intestine associated with gastrointestinal symptoms.
 The most common symptoms observed in these patients were belching, bloating, indigestion, nausea, diarrhea, and gas.
 The underlying mechanism(s) that predisposes to SIFO is unclear.
 Further studies are needed; both to confirm these observations and to examine the clinical relevance of fungal overgrowth.